eea/eea.reportnet3.api.fme/doc/help/src/reader-parameters.md

 Setting a value lower than `1` is not supported.

-### Concurrent HTTP requests (experimental)
+### Concurrent HTTP requests
-Requires pagination (see above).
-If set, the reader will fetch pages in parallel up to the specified number of concurrent requests.
-In some scenarios this _may_ speed up throughput.
+The reader will fetch pages in parallel up to the specified number of concurrent requests.

+In some scenarios it _can_ be possible to increase the throughput by carefully configure the bulk size in combination with number of concurrent requests.

 ### Connection Timeout (seconds)
 Timeout value for the *full* download time.